Skip to content

 Is MeritPlaybook a free alternative to Going Merry?

-Can I import my Going Merry profile into MeritPlaybook?
+Can I import my Going Merry profile?

 There is no direct profile import.
-Going Merry's profile data was structured around their single-application matching model.
-MeritPlaybook is a strategy product, not an application portal, so it asks different questions: full target school list, intended major, financial aid context, and the merit-aid signals that affect stacking decisions.
+Going Merry's data was structured around their single-application matching model.
+MeritPlaybook is a strategy product, not an application portal, so it asks different questions: full target school list, intended major, family financial context, and the merit-aid signals that affect stacking decisions.
+The intake takes about five minutes.

 What about Bold.org, Fastweb, ScholarshipOwl, or Scholarships.com?